threefoldtech/info_grid/src/documentation/developers/grid_deployment/grid_deployment_full_vm.md

 ## Introduction

-We present the steps to deploy a development network (devnet) instance of the TFGrid on a full VM.
+We present the steps to deploy a network instance of the TFGrid on a full VM.

+For this guide, we will be deploying a devnet instance.
+While the steps are similar for testnet and mainnet, you will have to adjust your deployment depending on which network you use.

 ## Prerequisites